Shubham403-git/jenkins_cicd_task_on_ecs/README.md

-Jenkins CI/CD task to build Docker image on every new code commit, & host the new dockerimage using AWS.
+Jenkins CI/CD task to build Dockerimage on every new code commit, & host the new dockerimage using AWS.
-Jenkins + Docker + AWS ECR  + ECS FARGATE + ALB.